ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.eventlist/README.md

 **This adapter uses Sentry libraries to automatically report exceptions and code errors to the developers.** For more details and for information how to disable the error reporting see [Sentry-Plugin Documentation](https://github.com/ioBroker/plugin-sentry#plugin-sentry)!
 Sentry reporting is used starting with js-controller 3.0.

 ## Event-List adapter for ioBroker
-Allows to define the states that must be logged in event list.
+Allows defining the states that must be logged in the event list.

 The list can be shown in admin, web, vis, saved as PDF, material (not yet implemented).